 You may come across beggars while on tour.
 Every traveller has different perspectives on this and ultimately the choice is up to you.
 Many sources recommend that you watch to see if local people give, and then follow their lead with genuine beggars.
 We do not recommend giving money, sweets, pens etc to children as this can encourage a begging mentality and can lead to children choosing to beg rather than go to school.

-You will be spending time in some of the most pristine environments on earth on our tours.
-It is important to ensure that they stay this way.
-Please make sure that you take any rubbish back to the lodges and camps with you where they can be properly disposed of – this includes cigarette butts as well.
+Please make sure that you take any rubbish back to the hotels with you where they can be properly disposed of – this includes cigarette butts as well.

 Please do not buy any products made from endangered species – this is not sustainable and hastens the species’ decline.

 We also advise against eating any bushmeat – although this is fairly common in Nigeria, the hunting of wild animals for bushmeat is responsible for large scale depletions of local populations.

 You should always ask permission before taking anyone's photograph and respect their decision if they say no. In more remote areas women and older people often do not want to be photographed.
 Some people may also ask for some money – sometimes a little, sometimes a lot - in return for a photo.
 Taking photos of military installations, state buildings, and airports can lead to problems with local authorities.
 If you are unsure about whether it is acceptable to take a photo, please ask your tour leader or guide.

 Tipping is commonly recognised as a way of rewarding guides and drivers for good service.
 If you are happy with your guide and driver, please consider leaving a tip for them.

 Tipping is generally only common in the better restaurants, rather than the smaller streetside ones.